Starlink Review 2026 (UK & US)

 -

 Roam:Made for travel.
-Roam works for travel in your country and internationally across 150+ countries, territories and other markets, with in-motion use up to 100 mph / 160 km/h in authorised locations.
-The trade-off is that data is deprioritised in busy areas and you need to buy the hardware upfront.
+Roam works for travel in your country and internationally across 150+ countries, territories and other markets.
+The trade-off is that data is deprioritised in busy areas and you usually need to buy the hardware upfront.

 -